 Informative genetic testing is currently available to only a small number of families with a history of early-onset (younger than 60-65 years of age) Alzheimer disease (AD).
-For these families, the benefits of genetic testing are limited and are mainly related to the individual’s perception of the psychological advantages of knowing whether or not he or she is predisposed to develop AD.
+For these families, the benefits of genetic testing are limited and are mainly related to the individual’s perception of the psychological advantages of knowing whether or not they are predisposed to develop AD.
 There remains no cure or effective preventive therapy for AD.

-Genetic testing is not feasible for most cases of AD at this time.
+Genetic testing is not feasible for most individuals with AD at this time.
 Apolipoprotein E gene variations alone cannot be used to predict future disease occurrence.
 Rare families with a history of early-onset AD might be eligible for genetic testing, while families with multiple relatives affected with late-onset AD (60-65 years of age and older) might be eligible to participate in AD research studies.

 WHAT IS ALZHEIMER DISEASE?
 1